-Where the requirements of the strategic report in accordance with the Companies Act have been met in the Form 10-K , details of this have been provided in the table below and referenced to the Form 10-K accordingly.
+Where the requirements of the strategic report in accordance with the Companies Act have been met in the Form 10-K, details of this have been provided in the table below and referenced to the Form 10-K accordingly.
 Additional requirements which are not met by Form 10-K have been disclosed separately at the end of the UK Statutory Strategic Report.
 The Form 10-K is attached in Appendix 1, and forms part of this report by cross reference.

-Required item in the UK Statutory Strategic Report Company Response and where information can be found in the Annual Report on Form 10-K, if applicable A fair review of the company's business, including use of key performance indicators Part I, Item 1: Business; Overview - p.5 Part II, Item 7: Management Discussion & Analysis of Financial Condition and Results of Operations ("MD&A") - under the subheadings of: Overview - p.158 Results of operations - p.162 Liquidity and capital resources - Sources of liquidity and cash flow - p.165 A description of the principal risks and uncertainties facing the company Part I, Item 1A: Risk Factors - p.88

-Information about the company's employees and other non-financial information Part I, Item 1: Business; Our Management Team - p.6 and Employees and Human Capital - $p.87$ Part I, Item 1A: Risks Factors; Risks Related to our Reliance on Third Parties - discussed under the topic "If our third-party manufacturers use hazardous and biological materials in a manner that causes injury or violates applicable law, we may be liable for damages" - $p.113$.
-Part I, Item 1A: Risks Factors; Risks Related to our Business and Industry - discussed under the topic "If we fail to comply with environmental, health and safety laws and regulations, we could become subject to fines or penalties or incur costs that could have a material adverse effect of the success of our business." - p.133.
-Description of the company's strategy and business model Part I, Item 1: Business; Overview - p.5 Part I, Item 1: Business; Our Operating Model - p.6 Main trends and factors likely to affect the future Part I, Item 1A: Risk Factors - p.88 development, performance and position of the company's business Part I, Item 1: Business; Overview - p.5 Part II, Item 7: Management Discussion & Analysis of Financial Condition and Results of Operations ("MD&A") - under the subheadings of: Overview - p.158 Results of operations - p.162 Liquidity and capital resources - p.165 Risk management objectives and policies of the entity Part I, Item 1A: Risk Factors; Risks Related to our Business and Industry - p.130
+Required item in the UK Statutory Strategic Report Company Response and where information can be found in the Annual Report on Form 10-K, if applicable A fair review of the company's business, including use of key performance indicators Part I, Item 1: Business; Overview - p.5 key performance indicators Part II, Item 7: Management Discussion & Analysis of Financial Condition and Results of Operations ("MD&A") - under the subheadings of: Overview - p.117 Results of operations - p.121 Liquidity and capital resources - Sources of liquidity and cash flow - p.124 A description of the principal risks and uncertainties facing the company Part I, Item 1A: Risk Factors - p.44 Information about the comment of small comment of the comment of t Part I, Item 1: Employees and Human Capital - p.44 Information about the company's employees and other non- financial information Part 1, Item 1: Employees and Human Capital - p.44 Part I, Item 1A: Risks Factors; Risks Related to our Reliance on Third Parties - discussed under the topic "If our third-party manufacturers use hazardous and biological materials in a manner that causes injury or violates applicable law, we may be liable for damages" - p.68.
+Part I, Item 1A: Risks Factors; Risks Related to our Business and Industry - discussed under the topic "If we fail to comply with environmental, health and safety laws and regulations, we could become subject to fines or penalties or incur costs that could have a material adverse effect of the success of our business." - p.88.
+Description of the company's strategy and business model Part I, Item 1: Business; Overview - p.5 Part I, Item 1: Business; Our Operating Model - p.5 Main trends and factors likely to affect the future Part I, Item 1A: Risk Factors - p.44 development, performance and position of the company's business Part I, Item 1: Business; Overview - p.5 Part II, Item 7: Management Discussion & Analysis of Financial Condition and Results of Operations ("MD&A") - under the subheadings of: Overview - p.117 Results of operations - p.121 Liquidity and capital resources - p.124

+Risk management objectives and policies of the entity

+Part I, Item 1A: Risk Factors; Risks Related to our Business and Industry - p.88

-Other information required within the Strategic Report which is not included in the Form 10-K
+Other information required within the Strategic Report which is not included in the Form $10\text{-}\mathrm{K}$